Hubs-Foundation/hubs-docs/docs/setup-updating.md

 Hubs paid subscriptions currently come with a 30-day money-back guarantee.

-1. **Please fill out [this support form](https://support.mozilla.org/en-US/users/auth?next=%2Fen-US%2Fquestions%2Fnew%2Fhubs%2Fform) to request a refund (you will need to log in with your Firefox account to be able to submit the support form).**
+1. **Please fill out [this support form](https://support.mozilla.org/en-US/users/auth?next=%2Fen-US%2Fquestions%2Fnew%2Fhubs%2Fform) to request a refund (you will need to log in with your Mozilla Account to be able to submit the support form).**

 2. **Under "What do you need help with?", select "Payments & Billing".**